-Travel to India from the USA is something that many American’s fear.
-Most have heard of Delhi belly, sanitation concerns, pollution, and so on.
-As an evolving country, India does not have the modern infrastructure we all take for granted.
-However, India is by far one of my favorite destinations ever – here’s why!
+Travel to India from the USA is something that many Americans fear.
+Most have heard of Delhi belly, sanitation concerns, pollution, etc. As an evolving country, India does not have the modern infrastructure we all take for granted.
+However, India is one of my favorite destinations ever – here’s why!

 India is a beautiful subcontinent in Asia.
-This country is home to plenty of natural resources such as rivers, mountains, forests, islands, lakes, deserts, beaches, plateaus, etc. Mawsynram in Meghalaya is the world’s wettest place, with more than 11,871mm rainfall.
+This country is home to many natural resources such as rivers, mountains, forests, islands, lakes, deserts, beaches, plateaus, etc. Mawsynram in Meghalaya is the world’s wettest place, with more than 11,871mm of rainfall.
 This Peninsular country is also the seventh-largest in the world by landmass.
 It is also the second most populated country in the world, next to China.

 Over 17% of the world’s entire population are Indians.
 This country is famous for its diversity in religions, languages, culture, and heritage.
 People speak more than 427 languages in India.
-India has had an exciting history of its heritage and culture since thousands of years ago.
-The different civilizations and dynasties have given the gift of immense cultural aspects to this country.
-Many of the discoveries were found in this country give us a clear picture of human evolution.
-Many civilizations such as the Indus valley civilization, the Mesopotamian civilization, Aryan civilization, and the Dravidian civilization ruled the different parts of India.
-In addition to these, The British Empire and the Mughal dynasties had also ruled this country during a specific period.
-Here are some of the reasons to visit India to learn about its cultural heritage.
+India has had an exciting history of its heritage and culture for thousands of years.
+The different civilizations and dynasties have given this country the gift of immense cultural aspects.
+Many of the discoveries found in this country give us a clear picture of human evolution.
+Many civilizations, such as the Indus Valley civilization, the Mesopotamian civilization, the Aryan civilization, and the Dravidian civilization, ruled the different parts of India.
+In addition, The British Empire and the Mughal dynasties also ruled this country during a specific period.
+Here are some reasons to visit India to learn about its cultural heritage.
 Read further to know more.

-Diwali is a celebration to mark the victory against the evil forces.
+Diwali is a celebration to mark victory against evil forces.
 People burst crackers, light lamps, and burn incense in their houses.
-Pongal is a traditional festival that people in south India celebrate.
+Pongal is a traditional festival that people in South India celebrate.
 They celebrate to honor the farmers and the crops that they harvested.

-People also worship the cows as God for helping them in doing the farming.
+People also worship cows as gods because they help them in farming.
 Onam is another festival of harvest that people in Kerala celebrate.
 At this festival, locals practice traditional dances.
-Not only these, but India also celebrates many other festivals such as Christmas, New Year, Ramzan, and Bakrid.
-If you can visit India, try to go visit during the festive season!
+Not only these, but India also celebrates many other celebrations such as Christmas, New Year, Ramzan, and Bakrid.
+If you can visit India, visit during the festive season!

-Arguably one of the most popular reasons to travel to India from the USA is the Taj Mahal.
+The Taj Mahal is arguably one of the most popular reasons to travel to India from the USA.
 The Taj Mahal is one of the world’s seven wonders.
 It was built in 1631 by Shahjahan.

 This white wonder is famous worldwide for its architectural achievements and facts.
-Shahjahan’s wife Mumtaj, was the love of his life.
+Shahjahan’s wife, Mumtaj, was the love of his life.
 But unfortunately, Mumtaj died due to health issues in 1631.
 Shahjahan became very sad after losing his wife.
 He wanted to do something as a mark of his love for his wife.
 He decided to build a monument around his wife’s burial.
-In 1631 he started building the great Taj Mahal.
-It took more than 20 years for him to finish this giant masterpiece.
+In 1631, he started building the great Taj Mahal.
+It took me more than 20 years to finish this giant masterpiece.

-In 1653 this spectacular art piece was finally accomplished.
-People say the Taj Mahal was multiple times more beautiful than what it looks today.
-Taj Mahal is recognizable to all with its milky white color.
-And also, the techniques that were used in building this monument are not yet decoded completely.
-Many experts have tried to rebuild a structure like the Taj Mahal, but they couldn’t succeed.
+In 165,3, this spectacular art piece was finally accomplished.
+People say the Taj Mahal was more beautiful than it looks today.
+The Taj Mahal is recognizable to all with its milky white color.
+Also, the techniques used in building this monument have not yet been completely decoded.
+Many experts have tried to rebuild a structure like the Taj Mahal but couldn’t succeed.
 This fantastic structure in Agra is a must-visit place for all tourists.

 Ajantha and Ellora Caves

-Incredibly cut into hillside rock in the center of nowhere are the Ajanta and Ellora caves.
+The Ajanta and Ellora caves are cut into hillside rock in the center of nowhere.
 This is a spectacular find in India.
-And, it helped in knowing more about the ancient civilizations and our ancestors.
+And it helped me learn more about ancient civilizations and our ancestors.
 It is also an important UNESCO World Heritage site.
 Ellora has over 34 caves carved between the 6th and 11th hundreds of AD.
-In between the 2nd century BC and 6th century AD, more than 29 caves in Ajantha were carved.
+Between the 2nd century BC and the 6th century AD, more than 29 caves in Ajantha were carved.
 The caves at Ajanta are all Buddhist, while the caves at Ellora are a mixture of Buddhist, Hindu, and Jain.

 Various rulers provided funds for the construction of the caves.
 The astonishing Kailasa Temple (also called the Kailasha Temple), the 16th cave in Ellora, is unquestionably the most popular attraction.
 The temple is a tribute to Lord Shiva and his holy dwelling at Mount Kailasha.
 Its enormous size includes twice the Parthenon area in Athens and is one plus a half times as high!
 The giant life-sized elephants stand majestically as a stunning masterpiece.